Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Discussion and Conclusions

 In this paper, we used a constrained simulation as a comparison to XRISM and Hitomi observations.
 The properties of the simulated clusters show an excellent agreement with their observed counterparts.
 In particular, Coma is the most active cluster, followed by Perseus.
 Virgo is very relaxed, consistent with the very regular structure and cool core found in observations.

 The difference in their dynamical state also manifests in the total and turbulent velocity profiles, and derived turbulent pressure fractions.
 Both for velocity and pressure profiles, Coma yields the highest values, followed by Perseus.
 Virgo, as the most relaxed cluster, shows the lowest amount of turbulence.
 Notably, even for Coma -- the most active cluster -- the turbulent pressure support remains at only a few percent level.
-This result is in excellent agreement with XRISM observations.
-Measured velocities from simulations are a few $100$\,km\,s$^{-1}$, consistent with Hitomi/XRISM findings.
+This result is in excellent agreement with XRISM observations assuming the velocity dispersion accounts for the turbulence.
+The most direct comparison can be done using mock spectra.
+Differences are visible in the mock-spectrum for Coma, in particular the required two-temperature model and the less clearly resolved lines.
+These are most likely related to timing differences and region matching.
+Measured velocities for Virgo and Perseus from simulations are a few $100$\,km\,s$^{-1}$, slightly below Hitomi/XRISM findings which can potentially be accounted for by currently ongoing kinetic feedback from the AGN \citep[compare, e.g.,][]{XRISMCollaboration+2025j}.
+This will require more detailed follow-up simulations to be tested.

 Overall, the values are lower than predicted by other simulations that performed a more statistical comparison, independent whether they included feedback processes or not.
 This remains true even when trying to restrict the analysis to clusters of similar mass and inner properties as performed by \citet{Truong+2024}.